mLamneck/SDDS/readme.md

 ### Known issues

-At the moment, we do not support AVR CPUs because of AVRgcc's inability to capture variables in lambda functions.
+At the moment, we do not support AVR CPUs because of AVR-GCC's inability to capture variables in lambda functions.
 We will work on this issue, but it may lead to slight changes in syntax when using AVR CPUs.
 Nevertheless, there will be a syntax that works for all platforms.
 Perhaps we can implement the missing feature on our own using some type-traits magic.

 ## Example for this documentation